 Plan for the unexpected

 Did a car repair put a dent in your budget?
 Were you caught off guard with unexpected home repairs and had to dip into your emergency fund?
 Use your refund to help your finances be emergency ready.
 It’s not a matter of “if” another unexpected expense will arise, it’s a matter of “when.”
 No rainy day fund?
-Now you have the funds to create an emergency fund!
+Now you have the money to create an emergency fund!
 It’s a good idea to put away three- to six months of expenses in the event of job loss, illness or unexpected expenses.

-Invest in the future you
+Invest in the future of you and your family

 Use your tax refund to open or add to an LGFCU Individual Retirement Account (IRA) or contribute to a child’s education with a Coverdell Education Savings Account.
 Of the things that you can never save too much for, retirement and educational expenses top that list.
 What may look like a robin’s egg now, could be an ostrich egg in a few years.